HaroldRobson/TradeFX/contracts/README.md

 Traders can gain leveraged FX exposure **without counterparty matching** or order books, using a simple deposit-borrow-swap mechanism backed by a shared liquidity pool.

+### TESTNET_MODE and FakeRate

+The contract includes a `TESTNET_MODE` boolean flag that determines how exchange rates are obtained:

+- **TESTNET_MODE = true**: Uses the `FakeRate` parameter passed by users for testing/demonstration purposes.
+This allows the contract to be tested on networks where the real FXEngine oracle doesn't exist (e.g., on testnet chains).

+- **TESTNET_MODE = false** (Production): Ignores any user-supplied `FakeRate` parameter and relies entirely on the FXEngine's real oracle data.
+The `FakeRate` parameter is set to 0 internally, making it impossible for users to manipulate rates.

+**Security Note:** In production deployments, `TESTNET_MODE` should ALWAYS be set to `false` to prevent rate manipulation.
+The `FakeRate` parameter exists solely for testing and demonstration purposes.

 ---

 ## Core Mechanics